 When winter rolls around, usually from December to February, Finland becomes a snowy paradise.
 This is your chance if you’ve always wanted to try skiing or snowboarding.
 The slopes cater to all skill levels, and there are even instructors for beginners.

 If you’d rather skip the adrenaline rush, how about a sleigh ride instead?
 Picture yourself wrapped in warm blankets, gliding through a winter wonderland.
 And yes, hot cocoa stops are a must.
-Winter in Finland is about enjoying the frosty beauty at your own pace.
+Winter in this Nordic paradise is about enjoying the frosty beauty at your own pace.
+The country’s spectacular winter landscape is reason enough for a senior tour of Finland!

 Senior Friendly Travel Guide to Finnish Locations

 So you’ve got the seasons sorted, but what about the cities?
 Each Finnish city has its flair and attractions.
-From exploring Finland’s rich history to trying out the local flavors, these Finn cities are the reasons to visit the country.
+From exploring Finland’s rich history to trying out the local flavors, these Finn cities are the some of the best destinations during a senior tour of Finland.

 Helsinki